 - Running Control Cables: Install new shift, throttle, and actuator cables, mount new helms and instrumentation, and calibrate engine response and idle settings.

 - Plumbing Fuel and Cooling: Mount new fuel tanks and supply lines, install new water pumps and plumbing runs, and connect cooling system pickups and hoses.
+This is vital whether you’re working with a standard base engine or a specialized Inboard Shaft Diesel Engine.

-5. Breaking In Your New Volvo Penta Engine
+Breaking In Your New Volvo Penta Engine

-- Varying engine speeds during initial running
+- Varying engine speeds during initial running.

-- Checking fluid levels and temperatures frequently
+- Checking fluid levels and temperatures frequently.

-- Inspecting for any leaks, vibrations or abnormalities
+- Inspecting for any leaks, vibrations or abnormalities.

-- Performing the first few scheduled maintenance services
+- Performing the first few scheduled maintenance services.

-- Gradually increasing operational loads over several cycles
+- Gradually increasing operational loads over several cycles.

 Long-term Considerations: